Pep Guardiola: Personal life

 Guardiola supports the political independence of Catalonia.
 In 2015, he confirmed that he would participate in the pro-independence coalition, Junts pel Sí, in that year's regional parliamentary election.

-Guardiola's mother, Dolors, died from complications of COVID-19, in a hospital in Barcelona, on 6 April 2020.

-On 6 January 2022, Guardiola tested positive for COVID-19.
-By 14 January, he had fully recovered.

-Pandora Papers
+On 24 May 2023, Guardiola made a cameo appearance in Ted Lasso, in which Ted Lasso's (played by Jason Sudeikis) team, AFC Richmond, play against Manchester City and win.
+Guardiola gives Lasso a handshake following City's defeat and gives Lasso a word of advice, to which Lasso responds positively.
+Guardiola reportedly is a fan of the show and enjoys watching it with his wife and daughter.

-Pep Guardiola was one of the 13 sports personalities named in the Pandora Papers published by the International Consortium of Investigative Journalists (ICIJ).
-He had an account open in the principality of Andorra until 2012.
-He exploited the tax amnesty that Mariano Rajoy's conservative government had enacted in Spain to regularize his fiscal situation.
-Until that point, He had not declared the funds held in that account to the Spanish Tax Agency.
+Guardiola was one of the 13 sports personalities named in the Pandora Papers published by the International Consortium of Investigative Journalists (ICIJ).
+He had an account open in the principality of Andorra until 2012, exploiting the tax amnesty that Mariano Rajoy's conservative government had enacted in Spain to regularise his fiscal situation.
+Until that point, he had not declared the funds held in that account to the Spanish Tax Agency.